A tent heater can be a lifesaver!

 It has a detachable base, so it can stand steadily depending on the ground you put it on, and an integrated handle so it’s easy to carry around.

 However, it appears Coleman doesn’t manufacture this anymore.
-It is still available on Amazon, with sellers listing its price to a whopping $300.
+It is still available on Amazon, with sellers often listing it at a whopping price.

 This portable heater for camping uses propane gas, and one 16.4-ounce can is said to run for up to 14 hours.
 This model doesn’t have an ignition button and so you need a barbeque lighter to start it.